 Group

-Pavel is from a small town near Izhevsk in Udmurt Republic of the Russian Federation.
+Pavel Kulyabin is from a small town near Izhevsk in Udmurt Republic of the Russian Federation.
 Pavel obtained a Specialist degree at M.V.
 Lomonosov Moscow State University, where his final qualifying project involved the development of nickel-catalysed homocoupling reactions.
 He obtained his Ph.D in Chemistry at M.V.
 Lomonosov Moscow State University under the supervision of Prof. A. Voskoboynikov working on stereoselective metallocene catalysts for propene polymerization.
 Pavel is currently working as a Postdoctoral Research Associate in the Kumar research group.
 In his free time Pavel enjoys hiking, playing volleyball and video games.

 Group Mascot